Abhinav-ranish/ASU-ClassEnroller/README.md

 THIS one is barebones ull have to edit the python file to add ur api keys and asu username and passwd

-Disclaimer - Made for 100% educational purposes only

 #### I won't be updating the Chrome driver..
 Make sure ur Chrome browser and the Chrome driver are on the same version.. its currently on the latest.
 (31/3/2024)